Climate concerns: Ahead of G20 Summit, study says bloc poured USD 1.4 trillion into fossil fuels in 2022 | Headlines

 It also suggests a clear plan to get rid of fossil fuel subsidies: Developed countries should stop them by 2025, and emerging economies should end them by 2030 at the latest.
 The authors say that instead of just calling these subsidies ''inefficient'', there should be specific reasons for keeping them, like when they're needed for energy access.
 Also, the subsidies should only help those who genuinely need them, not be a poor way of helping people.

-he study underlines that state-owned companies and public financial groups have a big role to play.
-Governments should set a clear date for them to make plans to go carbon-neutral.
-This will help them avoid risks tied to investing in fossil fuels.
+The study underlines that state-owned companies and public financial groups have a big role to play.
+It says governments should set a clear date for them to make plans to go carbon-neutral which will help them avoid risks tied to investing in fossil fuels.

-ara Laan summed it up, saying, ''Fossil fuel companies made big profits during the energy crisis last year, so they don't want to change.
+Tara Laan summed it up, saying, ''Fossil fuel companies made big profits during the energy crisis last year, so they don't want to change.
 But governments can push them in the right direction.
-TI GVS TIR TIR
+G20 countries which account for 85 per cent of the world's GDP and 80 percent of global greenhouse gas (GHG) emissions failed to reach an agreement on key issues crucial for limiting global warming to 1.5 degrees Celsius at the climate ministers' meeting in Chennai last month.These included phasing down unabated fossil fuels, increasing renewable energy, and providing low-cost financing for developing countries.

+Earlier in July, the bloc had failed to reach a consensus on tripling renewable energy capacity to 11,000 gigawatts by 2030, phasing down the unabated use of fossil fuels and plans to finance the transition during the Energy Ministerial Meeting.

+Nations had agreed to phase out ''inefficient'' fossil fuel subsidies at the COP26 climate summit in Glasgow two years ago.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)